dawidhermann/flow-pipe/README.md

 ### Request Adapters

 flow-pipe uses a **modular adapter system** - you choose which HTTP library to use.
-Each adapter is a separate package for better tree-shaking:
+Each adapter is a separate package:

 - **`FetchRequestAdapter`** - Native Fetch API (Node.js 18+, browsers) - Zero dependencies
 - **`NodeFetchRequestAdapter`** - node-fetch package (Node.js only)